SeattleCentral/WEB130/README.md

 3. Expand on existing knowledge of HTML forms to create professional looking forms with client and server side validation.
 5. Use CSS and JavaScript frameworks to enhance web pages.
 6. Optimize websites for mobile devices using responsive design principles.
-7. Understand the basics of the Bootstrap and other frameworks.
+7. Understand the basics of Bootstrap and other CSS frameworks.
 8. Enhance websites for SEO.